lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Random tickets share the same structure but are re-initialized randomly before the final training pass.
 The main result is that the winning tickets consistently lead to higher scores than random tickets, and can also match or even outperform the full model.

+So, random tickets share the same structure as winning tickets yet winning tickets yield higher scores.
+This means that the initialization values are important for the winning tickets' success.
+When we have more parameters, we get more rolls for initialization values.
+We also get more possibilities to combine some good rolls into a sparse subnetwork.
+More precisely, with $$n$$ parameters we get $$\binom{n}{k} = \frac{n!}{k!(n-k)!}$$ possible subnetworks of size $$k$$.
+When we increase
+$$n \to n+1$$, the number of possibilities grows with *factor* $$\frac{n+1}{n-k+1}$$.
+Higher numbers of parameters lead to *many* more possible subnetworks.

+Given these massive amounts of possibilities, how can it be that we can find the right subnetwork by pruning?
-The authors conjecture that the optimizer focuses on training the weights of a well-initialized sub-network.
-The number of possible subnetworks grows exponentially with the number of parameters.
-This may be an explanation why highly overparametrized networks generalize better[^arora2018].
+The authors of the LTH paper conjecture that already the optimizer focuses on training the parameters of a well-initialized sub-network.
+This may be an alternative explanation why highly overparametrized networks generalize better.

 #### iterative magnitude pruning